 - antibiotics to treat infection

 - stopping use of the medication that may be causing the hearing loss

 Hearing loss caused by wax buildup can be treated by gently removing the earwax.
-This should be done by your doctor in a clinic setting.
-You should always seek professional help if you have a foreign object in your ear that is affecting your hearing.
-Never use sharp objects such as tweezers to remove a foreign body, in order to prevent further injury.
-If you are experiencing any additional symptoms such as dizziness, facial weakness, imbalance, or any other concerning neurological symptoms, you should be evaluated by your doctor immediately.
+You can try over-the-counter products at home such as hydrogen peroxide, a few drops of mineral oil, baby oil, or earwax removal products such as Debrox.
+You should always seek professional help if these products do not improve your condition within a few days.
+Prolonged use of these products can cause irritation to your ears.
+If you have a foreign object in your ear that is affecting your hearing, do not attempt to remove it on your own.
+Never insert cotton swabs or any objects such as tweezers to remove a foreign body, as these objects can cause ear injury.
+If you are experiencing any additional symptoms like dizziness, facial weakness, imbalance, or neurological symptoms, you should be evaluated by your doctor immediately.